NicoFrL/ProtDomRetrieverSuite/INSTALL.md

 This is a diagnostic message from macOS Sequoia's input method system.
 It is harmless, does not affect functionality, and can be safely ignored.

 User reports indicate that this recent behavior affects not only Python programmers but also users of GUI frameworks like wxPython and PyQt, as well as other programming environments such as Java and Emacs.
 Resolving this issue will likely require an update from Apple.

+There might be workarounds to prevent this message from appearing, but they are not advisable since they could interfere with the system's input method handling.

 #### Finding Python Installation
 ```bash